aldenso/terraform-pipeline-test/README.md

 export TF_VAR_prefix=WHATYOUWANT
 ```

-**Note**: Changed the backend configuration in 'main.tf' to point to your configuration.
+**Note**: Change the backend configuration in 'main.tf' to point to your configuration.